Obituary of Gary Klecha

 In lieu of flowers, those who so desire may make a Memorial Donation in Gary’s name to the American Heart Association by visiting their website, www.heart.org.

-To send flowers to the family of Gary Klecha, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Gary Klecha, please visit Tribute Store